DevScope/Kubernetes101-Workshop/Hands-On-Lab/Kubernetes Intro/README.md

 ## Exercise 3: Testing Kubernetes Deployment

-This Exercice requires that the previous exercice be completed.
+This Exercise requires that the previous exercise be completed.

 Now that the Application is deployed we are going to start exploring Kubernetes and it's mechanisms.